seregavb/manchenkoff/README.md

 ### About

-- 💻 Team Lead at Mail.ru Group
+- 💻 Software Engineer at Microsoft
 - 🧡 Open-source lover

 ### Skills 😎